MentOS 0.8.0

 If you did everything correctly, you should see an empty QEMU window.
 Basically, QEMU is waiting for you to connect remotely with gdb.
 Anyway, running make qemu-gdb will make your current shell busy, you cannot call gdb in it.
 You need to open a new shell inside the build folder and do a:

-2. the shell where you ran make qemu-gdb also waiting for you,
+2. the first shell where you ran make qemu-gdb, which is also waiting for you;

-By default I placed a breakpoint at the begginning of 1) the bootloader, 2) the kmain function of the kernel.
+By default I placed a breakpoint at the begginning of (1) the bootloader and (2) the kernel itself.

 So, when gdb starts you need to first give a continue: